Granular segregation across flow geometries: a closure model for the particle segregation velocity: Segregation Velocity Results

-Consider first the wall-driven plane shear flow without gravity (column 1).
-The flow exhibits a linear decrease in streamwise velocity with increasing depth, resulting in a constant shear rate.
+Consider first the wall-driven plane shear flow without gravity (column 1 of figure~\ref{fig:natural}) where the streamwise velocity decreases linearly with increasing depth, resulting in a constant shear rate.
 This leads to a negligible segregation force across the depth, with only minor deviations observed near the walls.
 Furthermore, the viscosity remains relatively constant throughout the flow domain.
 Consequently, the segregation velocity in row (c) of figure~\ref{fig:natural} is approximately zero over most of the depth, except close to the walls.
 The minor deviation from perfect symmetry about $z/H=0.5$ near the top and bottom walls is likely a consequence of two factors.
 First, the initial packing procedure, which involves particles falling freely under gravity in the negative $z$-direction to fill the domain, may lead to a slight initial segregation of particles.
 Second, random variations in roughness between the top and bottom boundaries could also contribute to the asymmetry.

 With gravity (column 2), the wall-driven plane shear flow velocity profile is steep near the upper moving wall but flattens in the bottom half of the flow where the pressure is higher.
 As a result, the segregation force increases with depth except within the region $z/H<0.3$.
 In this region, a rapid decrease in segregation force is observed, accompanied by a reversal in its sign at approximately $z/H\approx 0.2$.
 This is due to the interaction of particles with the moving bottom wall, leading to complex variations in the shear rate gradient for small $z/H$.
 A similar trend also occurs for the viscosity.
-Consequently, the segregation velocity in row (c) of figure~\ref{fig:natural} demonstrates a nonlinear variation with depth, with a reversal in segregation direction at $z/H\approx 0.2$.
+Consequently, the segregation velocity in row~(d) of figure~\ref{fig:natural} demonstrates a nonlinear variation with depth, with a reversal in segregation direction at $z/H\approx 0.2$.
 Nevertheless, the predicted segregation velocity matches the measured values well except where it is affected by the walls.